Maria Theresa: In media

 She has appeared as the main figure in a number of films and series such as the 1951 Maria Theresa and Maria Theresia, an Austria-Czech television miniseries from 2017.
 In the 2006 film Marie Antoinette, Marianne Faithfull portrayed Maria Theresa opposite Kirsten Dunst in the title role.

 Years before, she appeared as a minor character in the 1938 film Marie Antoinette, starring Norma Shearer, in which she was portrayed by Alma Kruger.

 She has appeared in the German documentary Die Deutschen season 1, episode 6 Preußens Friedrich und die Kaiserin in 2008.

+Maria Theresia: The Musical, a biographic musical by Deiter Falk, Paul Falk, Jonathan Zalter and Thomas Kahry, opened at Ronacher Theatre, Vienna in October 2025.

 Titles, styles, honours, and arms

 Titles and styles

 Her title after the death of her husband was: